FALSE: The at-fault driver will pay for everything including my medical treatment.

 Why doesn’t the other guy pay my medical bills when they caused the wreck?
-They want to dispute everything they can as being not owed, unrelated to the car wreck, excessively high or an unreasonable amount.
-Do not fool yourself.
+Because he may be uninsured, not have enough insurance coverage and the insurance company wants to dispute everything they can.
+If an insurance company can show your medical bills were unrelated to the injuries sustained in the car wreck, excessively high or for an unreasonable amount, they won’t pay them, and they don’t legally owe them.
 The job of an insurance company, writing automobile insurance policies, is to make money and protect their insured, the at-fault driver.
-They do not have your best interests in mind.
+They can advertise what they want but honestly, settling your personal injury claim has not thing to do with what they believe is a fair settlement.

 - How to get your car repaired after a wreck